akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/doi-generation.md

 ### 3. Generate a DOI with Dryad

-[Dryad](https://datadryad.org/stash/about) is another research data repository (similar to Zenodo) through which one can archive digital objects (such as, but not limited to, data) supporting scholarly publications, and obtain a DOI.
+[Dryad](https://datadryad.org/stash/about) is another research data repository, similar to Zenodo, through which one can archive digital objects (such as, but not limited to, data) supporting scholarly publications, and obtain a DOI.
 It has a review process when depositing data and requires dedication to the public domain (CC0) of all digital objects uploaded.
 Imageomics through OSU is a member organization of Dryad, reducing or eliminating data deposit charge(s).
 To determine whether Dryad is a suitable archive for Institute data products supporting your publication, please consider the [Data Archive Options Comparative Overview](../pdfs/Data_Archive-Publication-Options-Comparative-Overview.pdf) for more information, and consult with the Institute's Senior Data Scientist.*

 <br>
 <br>